dead0eye/awesome-reading-writing-tools/lists/github-desktop-ebook-readers-final.md

 No. Every application in this guide respects digital rights management and is designed strictly to read DRM-free books or openly licensed formats like EPUB 3.
 Bypassing DRM is restricted by copyright laws in many jurisdictions, so none of these tools include decryption features.

-## Changelog

-**v1.1.1** &mdash; 2026-09-11
-- Est. column: Thorium Reader corrected from 2019 to 2017, the year its repository was started - it now matches the Ebook Management Apps list.

-**v1.1.0** &mdash; 2026-09-09
-- Full verification pass.
-Every homepage and repository link opened and returning 200; every open source licence claim checked against the GitHub or GitLab API.
-- internalLink replaced.
-It pointed at getfreeebooks.com/ebook-management-apps, which returns 404 - that list has not been published yet, so the link would have shipped broken.
-It now points at an existing post on the site.
-- epy's downsides rewritten to match the evidence: the last tagged release was December 2022 and the last commit March 2024.
-The previous wording said releases and commits had both stalled since 2023, which understated the commits and overstated the releases.
-- signals blocks populated or refreshed for all 15 entries that have a repository, from the hosting platform's API rather than by estimate.
-- All twelve licence claims verified correct, including the two KDE projects, which use REUSE-style multi-licensing - the stated licence is the primary one for each.
-- NOT verified: whether each application installs and runs, and whether any has changed its terms while keeping its licence.
-That needs a person and a trial.

-**v1.0.0** &mdash; 2026-09-08
-- First publication with 12 desktop ebook readers plus 4 near-misses.
-- Seeded from verified repository research covering cross-platform, Linux-native, Windows-lightweight, comic-specialist, and CLI tools.

 ---

 Found something missing or out of date?
 [Open an issue](https://github.com/dead0eye/awesome-reading-writing-tools/issues) or see [CONTRIBUTING](../CONTRIBUTING.md).